google/triage-party/README.md

   --repos kubernetes/sig-release
 ```

+You will now see a constant stream of output as Triage Party is pulling content from GitHub.
 The first time a new repository is used, it will require some time (~45s in this case) to download the necessary data before minikube will render pages.

-While Triage Party is busy downloading from GitHub, visit [http://localhost:8080/](http://localhost:8080/).
-The page load will block until the initial required data is available, but will render all future page loads from memory (~5ms).
+The site is now available at [http://localhost:8080/](http://localhost:8080/), but will initially block page loads until content has been locally cached.
+After the first run, pages are rendered from memory within ~5ms.

 ## Usage Tips